cehfisher/cehfisher.github.io/content/blog/aria/index.md

 The WAI group defines ARIA as:

-<blockquote>“A way to make Web content and Web applications more accessible to people with disabilities.
-It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.”</blockquote>
+<blockquote>A way to make Web content and Web applications more accessible to people with disabilities.
+It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.</blockquote>

 Put more simply, ARIA defines a collection of attributes to help modify incorrect markup and to bridge gaps in HTML to create more accessible experience those using assistive technology (AT).
 Correctly incorporating ARIA into your code ensures that assistive technology device users will have all of the information they need to use your website or app.